caestrada/interview-handbook/README.md

 ## Language of Choice
 * JavaScript
 * C++
-* *Rust (🤔 Why?
-Aside from the fact I think is a great Systems language, Mainly because of Deno)

 ## Books
 - [ ] Cracking the Coding Interview (Problems in Progress)